 An obvious area to focus on is cost savings – nearly half (44.9%) of organizations that adopted SIP trunking reduced their overall PSTN access spend by an average of 16.1%, according to recent research from Nemertes.
 In addition, the overall operational costs of unified communications platforms dropped by an average of 39%.

 As well as the bottom line, look for improvements in your business processes – for example, better response times to customers.
 Seek out the innovative applications (virtual phone numbers or messaging services, for instance) that can truly benefit your business.

 Navigation: keep an open mind

-There’s more to SIP trunking than just PTSN access, and more than one way to incorporate this into your business.
-For many buyers, the most flexible model is to acquire the features they need to support their DX goals as and when they need them.
+There’s more to SIP trunking than just PTSN access and more than one way to incorporate this into your business.
+For many buyers, the most flexible model is acquiring the features they need to support their DX goals as and when needed.
 Typically, this might include number porting or emergency call routing, available via SIP trunks.

 Remember what we said about taking a 6-month view?
 There’s likely a smart developer out there finalizing an app or service that could meet your evolving needs—for example, delivering better mobile-friendly interaction with your customers.

 Working with a cloud provider means that flexibility is baked in.
 Free from a reliance on one or many limiting, location-dependent legacy providers, you can scale up as soon as you see a need and quickly enter new markets and work with a single, compliant global provider across all regions, rather than multiple vendors.